Lucia's Blog: 2022

 “At my first defense no one came to stand by me, but all deserted me.
 May it not be charged against them!”
 (2 Timothy 4:16

 Paul speaks in verse 16 about his initial trial before Nero’s court.
 He was no stranger to giving defense in a trial setting (Acts 24:10; 25:8, 16; 26:2, 24).
 He said no one supported or stood by him at his first defense as a sympathizer, and everyone had deserted him.
-It looks like even Luke was not with him during his first defense.
+It looks like Luke was not even with him during his first defense.
 It was a time of high stress and distress for Paul and those few who were with him.
 How sad that Paul was abandoned by almost everyone when he needed them the most, just because they were afraid to suffer the same afflictions and persecutions!
 It reminds me of Job (Job 19:13-17).
 That had to be painful!

 Imagine feeling forsaken and forgotten when you’re going through high stress and affliction, and no one is there to encourage and strengthen you!